yggilabs/games/docs/_posts/2018-03-06-inspired-inspiration.md

 **Significant Change**

 A significant change may be either a mechanical or narrative change with a substantial impact on your character.

-Mechanical changes may include gaining a class feature, learning a new feat or gaining a racial feature.
-Narrative changes may include receiving the boon of a god, the bounty of a dragon's horde or the ire of a scorned lover.
+Mechanical changes may include:
+* gaining a class feature
+* learning a new feat
+* gaining a racial feature

+> When you want to write something on your character sheet, there is a
+> good chance it is a mechanical change.
+It's significance is up to you.

+Narrative changes may include:
+* receiving the boon of a god
+* stealing the bounty of a dragon's horde
+* earning the ire of a scorned lover

+> When you want to write something in notebook, there is a good chance
+> it is or will lead to a narrative change.
+It's significance is up to
+> you.

 Don't forget about new characters.
 A character becoming a level one adventurer is surely a significant change for them.